lukaszdobrzynski/Library/README.md

 ## Disclaimer

 This is not a production-ready code.
 It is mainly intended to serve educational and training purposes. *The Library* focuses on the backend solution only.
-Despite being larger and possibly more complex than an average educational project of this sort, it is still a scaffold rather than an impressive and completed skyscraper. <br/> Secondly, the architectural decisions made during the software design stage always have their upsides and downsides.
+Despite being larger and possibly more complex than an average educational project of this sort, it is still a scaffolding rather than an impressive and completed skyscraper. <br/> Secondly, the architectural decisions made during the software design stage always have their upsides and downsides.
 There are no silver bullets and one-size-fits-all solutions.
 This is also true about *The Library*.
 As long as you are aware of the trade-offs or limitations and accept the responsibility for the design, the strategy you have implemented is probably the best one you can afford at a given moment.

 ## Reservation Archetype